JanoschMenke/example_project/README.md

 ```
 ## Example Project

 This is the folder structure of an example project.
-It is by no means complete and you can always add subfolder yourself.
+It is by no means complete and you can always add a subfolder yourself.
-You do not have to use it, if you have a system that works for you.
+You do not have to use it if you have a system that works for you.
 But if you do not I recommend you start with this one.

 ### data
 The data that is used within this project, goes into the `data` folder.
-You can have subfolders seperating cleaned and
+You can have subfolders separating cleaned and
 uncleaned data.

 ### src

 here are all your scripts, the main scripts should be directly located in `src/`.
 Any utility functions that are imported
 should be placed in the utils folder from which you import them.
-You can add further subfolder to utils if needed.
+You can add further subfolders to utils if needed.

 ### results

 Here all your results should be saved.
-Seperated them into `figures`, `tables` and `raw`.
+Separate them into `figures`, `tables`, and `raw`.
 In `raw` you can save `.csv` files, that not have yet been prepared in any presentable form.
 `figures` contains all your figures.
-I recommend always exporting in at least **300 dpi** and a transparent backgroud `transparent=True`.
+I recommend always exporting in at least **300 dpi** and a transparent background `transparent=True`.
 Further, you should always save every figure in `svg`, `png` and `pdf` format.
 This allows you to make quick changes
-to the figure (like colors) wihthout having to re-run the code.
+to the figure (like colors) without having to re-run the code.

 ### environment.yml

-Every final project should be accompanied by a **clean** enviornment.yml that contains the packages needed to run your code.
+Every final project should be accompanied by a **clean** environment.yml that contains the packages needed to run your code.
-You can use `conda` to generate such file.
-However, this is a very messy file, and very restrictiv.
+You can use `conda` to generate such a file.
+However, this is a very messy file, and very restrictive.
 So you need to manually
-clean the file and only keep the libraries that would have to be activily be installed by the user.
+clean the file and only keep the libraries that would have to be actively installed by the user.

 ### README.md

-This file should contain all information how to run your experiments.
+This file should contain all information on how to run your experiments.

 ### .gitignore
-contains all files and folders that should not be commited to the repo
+contains all files and folders that should not be committed to the repo